Quororque/Quororque/README.md

 ## Resources (welcome to use)

+Licensing disclaimer: Every repository listed below is dual-licensed, meaning you may use, modify, and distribute it under either the terms of the Creative Commons Attribution 4.0 International License (CC BY 4.0) or the GNU General Public License version 3 (GPLv3), at your option, provided you comply fully with the terms and conditions of the license you choose to apply, including giving appropriate credit to the original creator.
+The creator asked be to referred to as **"Quororque of FaceplateVTT"** in this disclosure.

 - Combat Tokens by FaceplateVTT
 https://github.com/Quororque/CombatTokensByFaceplateVTT
 Combat token overlays ready to be used, inspired by DoorKickers (2014) sprites and created with the help of ChatGPT.
 I would love to hire a real professional artist to remake this entire thing some time in the future, but for now, this is the most my budget could spare.